Welcome to this web site which contains details of the ferries that operated on the Firth

 The four vessels are very similar, if the names on the hull are not visible how can each be identified?

-The photographs aside may help as will reference to the images in the Gallery section of this site.
+The photographs below may help also reference to the images in the Gallery section of this site

 The clues to look out for are the last two ferries built have diagonal steps running from the paddle housing to the wheel house.
 The earlier vessels have vertical steps.